mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 * Any policy that produces or sustains racial inequity between groups is racist.
   * This is true even if the policymakers had antiracist intentions.
 All that matters is the outcome.
-* Others describe "racist policy" with terms like "institutional racism," "systemic racism," or "structural racism."
+* Others race theory writers use terms like "institutional racism," "systemic racism," or "structural racism."
   * Kendi rejects these terms because they are redundant.
     * Racism is systematic, institutional, and structural.
   * "racist policy" has a more obvious meaning to people who haven't studied race theory.